dan-da/hd-wallet-derive/README.md

 # Todos

-* add test cases
+* add test cases, ideally for each coin.
-* Add bip39 support to obtain xpub from secret words.  maybe?
 * web frontend, maybe just for xpub keys, or to run locally.